ibm-cloud-docs/appid/tutorial-roles.md

   ```
   {: screen}

 Great job!
 You preregistered a user for your application.
-Now, when they sign in to your app with the credentials that you used for preregistration, a Cloud Directory user is created and they inherit the {{site.data.keyword.appid_short_notm}} user profile.
+Now, when they sign in to your app with the identifier that you used for preregistration, a Cloud Directory user is created and they inherit the {{site.data.keyword.appid_short_notm}} user profile.
 Next, learn how to update attributes.

 ## Step 3: Updating user attributes